spuzi/machine_learning_training/developing_llm_applications_with_langchain/Chains_and_Agents/Custom Tools for Agents.md

 # Net Income: $50
 ```

-Let's convert this agent into a tool our agent can call.
-To do this, we import the @tool decorator and add it before the function definition.
+**Let's convert this  a tool our agent can call**.
+To do this, we **import the @tool decorator and add it before the function **definition.

-The decorator *@tool* modifies the function so it's in the correct format to be used by a tool.
 Like with the built-in tool we were looking at, we can now examine the various attributes of our tool.
-This include its name, which is the function name by default, its description, which is the function's docstring, and *return_direct*, which is set to False by default.
+This include **its name, which is the function name by default**, **its description, which is the function's docstring**, and ***return_direct*, which is set to False by default.**

 ```python
 @tool